 A language model asked to draft an institutional assessment, a programme implementation plan, or a technical evaluation report will produce something that looks like what was asked for.
 It will have the expected sections, cite sources, use the framings and terminology the genre conventionally uses, and arrive at recommendations or findings presented in structurally sensible form.
 Read carelessly, it appears to be competent professional work.
 Read carefully against what the document is actually supposed to accomplish – for whom, in what context, with what constraints – and a particular class of failure surfaces with considerable regularity.
 The structure is present.
 The reasoning that would justify why this structure, these arguments, this evidentiary emphasis, this tone – for this specific institutional reader, making this specific decision, against this specific set of prior assumptions – is not.

-The claim is not that language models produce nonsense; they do not.
-The problem is narrower and more interesting.
-Models deployed on knowledge work tasks exhibit a consistent gap between what they can do when appropriately directed and what they deliver under normal operating conditions.
-A model that introduces citation errors when left to generate freely will accurately verify citations against source material when auditing is required as an explicit step.
-A model that produces audience-agnostic prose will substantially recalibrate its register, structure, and depth when asked to construct a specific audience model before generating.
-A model that defaults to genre-typical visual elements will interrogate those choices when element-level reasoning is required rather than assumed.
+The problem is narrower and more interesting than language models producing nonsense.
+Models deployed on knowledge work tasks exhibit a consistent gap between what they can do when appropriately directed and what they deliver under normal operating conditions: a model that introduces citation errors when left to generate freely will accurately verify citations against source material when auditing is required as an explicit step; a model that produces audience-agnostic prose will substantially recalibrate its register, structure, and depth when asked to construct a specific audience model before generating; and a model that defaults to genre-typical visual elements will interrogate those choices when element-level reasoning is required rather than assumed.
 The capability is present in each case; what varies is whether the conditions of the task elicit it.

 We call the underlying pattern the intent deficit.
 The model generates by pattern-completion on its training distribution's representation of what the output type looks like, rather than by reasoning from what this specific output needs to accomplish for this specific audience in this specific context.
 The result, at its most common, is work that matches the surface form of competent practice while failing on the dimensions that actually determine whether the work functions.